OHDSI/Vocabulary-v5.0/OPS/manual_work/readme.md

 7.3.11.
 Iteratively repeat steps 8.2.3-8.2.6 if found any issues.

 7.3.12.
-Deprecate all mappings that differ from the new version of resulting mapping file.
+Deprecate all mappings that were updated in manual mapping table.

 7.3.13.
 Insert new and corrected mappings into the concept_relationship_manual table.